awakenedhaki/masterR/playground/toy_data/README.md

 many `Female` and `Male` individuals are represented in this data.
 We can also see how many individuals are have an `Illness`.

 What exactly happened though?
-Before our `Sex` and `Income` where of `character` type, or just plain text.
+Before our the `Sex` and `Illness` columns where of `character` type, or just plain text.
 However, we know that `Female` and `Male` and `No` and `Yes` can be treated as *categorical* data.
 More specifically, `Sex` and `Illness` are *nominal categorical variables*.
 By using the `factor` function, R is now aware that there are two categories in `Sex` and in `Illness`, therefore, it will be able to perform certain statistics keeping these categories in mind.

 **SIDE NOTE**: There are also *ordinal categorial variables*.
 As their name implies, these are categorical variables with some sort of *order*.
 For example, “cold” and “hot” are categorical values.
 At the same time, we know that “cold” is less than “hot”.
 However, saying that “Yes” is greater than “No” in `Illness` does not make much sense.

+The case of our `Income` ourlier and categorical variables, we somehow managed to change those values, fairly easily.
+The former case, we managed to tell R that we only want the *rows* that have `Income`’s greater than 0.
+In the latter case, we selected a column in the dataframe and assigned it new values based on what was already there.

+The way you access those segments of your data is through subsetting, which is the topic of our next section.

 # Subsetting